SrishtiJ1305/task2/README.md

+# Introduction
 This is my work from the Google-CodeIn task Exploring E-commerce data.
-Below you
+Below you.

+# Prerequisites
+- R
+- RStudio

+# Code Description
+The code below can be copied to R and executed as is.
 ```
 # task2
 library(dplyr)